anabelena/anabelena/README.md

 ### 🌟 &nbsp;Key Skills

-Proficient in Python, Java, and JavaScript
+Currently working in projects with JavaScript and Python.
 Web development with HTML, CSS, and frameworks like React and Angular Experience with SQL and NoSQL databases
-Knowledge in artificial intelligence and machine learning

  <img src="https://komarev.com/ghpvc/?username=anabelena&color=blueviolet&style=for-the-badge&base=1000">